alfonsoegio/BCSLA/README.md

 and keep retrieving it while posting correct metrics above the SLA QoS level until the end of the contract.

-- Also consider the possibility to create an SLA management smart contract that can operate recurrently over different instances to allow some
+- Also consider the possibility to create a SLA management smart contract that can operate recurrently over different instances to allow some
 SLA chaining between different customers and providers: infrastructure